Kidnapping in Canada: Prevalence

-However, parental kidnapping seems to be bigger issue.
+However, parental child abduction seems to be bigger issue.
 83 out of 100 kidnapped children are found to be victim of parental abduction.
 In 2009, there were 237 reported parental abductions.

 Law

 Canadian law regards following instances to be a crime.

 Every person commits an offence who abducts a person with intention.

 To cause the person to be confined or imprisoned against the person’s consent;